 The aim of the CBS is to broaden the spectrum of medical knowledge and skills tested in the exam.
-Each CBS session will last 15 minutes, 12 of which are reserved for answering questions.
+Each CBS session will last 13 minutes.
 The number of picture/scenarios expected answers pairs per CBS may vary between 8 and 12, depending on their complexity, but should not be less than 8.

-The last three minutes are dedicated to the rotation from one CBS station to the other.
+Three minutes are dedicated to the rotation from one CBS station to the other.